maevelehi/1800_202530_BBY09/README.md

 - Chapter Capacity: Each topic is restricted to a maximum of 10 chapters, which may not be sufficient for subjects with extensive curricula.
 - Fixed Subject Offerings: The app currently only supports six predefined subjects for the current semester, limiting its immediate usability for students in other disciplines or academic terms.
-- The flip button doesn't actually produce the desired effect.
+- Limited flips per day: The app currently only tracks a set number of flips per day.
+If a user taps the flip button too many times, the extra flips won’t be recorded correctly, causing the stats to become inaccurate.

 ### Future Work